Master the art and science of welding through practical, career-focused training.

 main campus or the Harrodsburg campus, applicants must meet the following requirements:

-- Criminal Background Check: Applicants must pass a criminal background check prior to admission.
+Criminal Background Check: Applicants must pass a criminal background check before admission.

 standards of the program.